Unless your brand is one of the exceptions, it needs energy!

 The Y&R Brand Asset Valuator (BAV) database includes more than 38,000 brands measured on over 75 metrics for over more than 40 countries, from 1993 to the present.
 The Brand Bubble by John Gerzema and Ed Lebar reports findings from the BAV database that show brand equities (measured by trustworthiness, esteem, perceived quality and awareness) have been falling sharply over the years.
 For example, over the span of 12 years, trustworthiness dropped nearly 50 percent, esteem fell by 12 percent, brand quality perceptions fell by 24 percent, and remarkably, even awareness fell by 24 percent.
 This fall continued, even accelerated, after the financial shock of 2008.

-But brands with energy have proved the exception to this decline.
 They have, in general, not only resisted an image decline but have retained their ability to drive financial performance.
 A BAV modeling effort by Bob Jacobson of Washington and Natalie Mizik of Columbia shows that for high-energy brands, increases in energy and attitude drive stock return (based on an analysis of those brands like GE or IBM that represent a significant part of a the sales of a firm).
 In fact the BAV team has redefined differentiation, now calling it “energized differentiation,” because without energy differentiation, impact is compromised.

 So what is brand energy?